agronholm/anyio/docs/synchronization.rst

 Events are used to notify tasks that something they've been waiting to happen has happened.
 An event object can have multiple listeners and they are all notified when the event is triggered.
-Events can also be reused by clearing the triggered state.

 Example::